 The Executive Committee shall have the power to withdraw any of these Championships if in their opinion insufficient entries are received and their decision on any dispute arising shall be final.

 See page 22

 INDOOR FEDERATION COMPETITIONS

-The purpose of the indoor competitions is to allow players who are members of an outdoor affiliated Club to enter indoor competitions as well.
-Therefore, any player wishing to enter the indoor competitions must be on an outdoor Clubs list as submitted on 31st August of the year in which the indoor competitions commence
+The purpose of the indoor competitions is to allow players who are members of an outdoor affiliated club to enter indoor competitions as well.
+Therefore, any player wishing to enter the indoor competitions must be on an outdoor club’s player list as submitted on 31st August of the year in which the indoor competitions commence.